 Common and proper nouns are a person, place or object.
-The lessons worksheets below will teach your child how to use them as sentence openers in all their writing.
-Writing common or proper nouns as openers is a powerful beginning to your child's writing.
+The lessons and worksheets below will teach your children how to use nouns as sentence openers in all their writing.
+Writing common or proper nouns as openers is a powerful beginning to your children's writing.

 Person |